Credit Score for Apartments: Complete Guide to Rental Checks

 Score Range Rating Rental Impact

-833-1,000 Excellent Landlords compete for you, instant approval typical
+833-1,000 Excellent Landlords want you, fast approval likely

-726-832 Very Good Easy approval, minimal questions
+726-832 Very Good Easy approval, few questions

-622-725 Good Approval likely with standard income (3× rent)
+622-725 Good Approval likely with normal income (3× rent)

 Key insight for first-time renters: